 As the pump station will be installed underground, the only additional noticeable infrastructure will be an above ground electrical cabinet.
 Western Water will work to ensure the visible infrastructure is safe and suits the aesthetics of the reserve.

-What factors do we considering when planning a project?
+What factors do we consider when planning a project?

 There are several factors that affect our project planning.
 These include environmental and geotechnical impacts, cultural heritage, specialist investigations (such as a biodiversity assessment), population forecasts, location of other underground services (e.g. electricity, phone/internet, gas lines) and accessibility.